dotanuki-labs/magic-modules/README.md

 }
 ```

-This plugin does a best-effort attempt in order to catch all the common cases, but it might not work at all if you (1) have some strategy to share build logic accross Gradle modules and (2) define the applied plugin using such shared build logic
+This plugin does a best-effort attempt in order to catch all the common cases, but it might not work at all if you

+- (1) have some strategy to share build logic accross Gradle modules and
+- (2) applied the `application` or `library` plugin using such shared build logic

 ## Building and testing